-The Amity RighTurn Transition House important is an RighTurn graduates continued recovery. cornerstone in It provides a meeting place for alumni, continued groups for alumni and housing for up to six persons at a time. safe Particularly vulnerable graduates need the and protective environment.
+The Amity RighTurn Transition House is an important cornerstone in RighTurn graduates continued recovery.
+It provides a meeting place for alumni, continued groups for alumni and housing for up to six persons at a time.
+Particularly vulnerable graduates need the safe and protective environment.
 A new transition house resident (six days) made the following statement: